-- (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock; - (c) the placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased: - (f) regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.
+- (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock; - (c) the placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased; - regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.

-40. Disposal management
+44. Disposal management

-- (1) In terms of section 14 of the Act, the municipality may not transfer ownership as a result of sale or other transaction or otherwise permanently dispose of a capital asset needed to provide the minimum level of basic municipal services. - (2) A municipality may transfer ownership or otherwise dispose of capital asset other than one contemplated in subsection (1), but only after the council, in a meeting open to the public- - (a) has decided on reasonable grounds that the asset is not needed to provide the minimum level of basic municipal services; and - (b) has considered the fair market value of the asset and the economic and community value to be received in exchange for the asset.

-In consideration of (a) and (b) above it is necessary to understand the terminology and principles contained in the requirements as follows:
+- (1) In terms of section 14 of the Act, the municipality may not transfer ownership as a result of sale or other transaction or otherwise permanently dispose of a capital asset needed to provide the minimum level of basic municipal services. - (2) A municipality may transfer ownership or otherwise dispose of capital asset other than one contemplated in subsection (1), but only after the council, in a meeting open to the public- - (a) has decided on reasonable grounds that the asset is not needed to provide the minimum level of basic municipal services; and - (b) has considered the fair market value of the asset and the economic and community value to be received in exchange for the asset. - (3) Assets may be disposed of by - transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - (iv) destroying the asset. - (4) The accounting officer must ensure that - - (a) when immovable property is sold by means of a competitive bidding process, the highest price offered shall be accepted, provided such price is equal to or higher than the market related price for the relevant immovable property; - (b) in other cases, only at a market related price except when the public interest or the plight of the poor demands otherwise in which event the sale price shall be determined in accordance with the applicable land disposal or indigent policy adopted by the council;